By Faye M Smith

 Whether you're specifically walking for weight loss or just appreciating the beauty of the outdoors, you're doing wonders for your physical and mental health by getting outside and putting one foot in front of the other.

 Dedicated gym-goers and marathon runners might raise an eyebrow at whether walking is actually a workout, but multiple studies show that walking is one of the best activities we can do for our health – and stepping up your walking routine to aid weight loss is actually super easy.
-All you need is a pair of the best women’s walking shoes, and you’re ready to go.
+All you need is a pair of the best women’s walking shoes and maybe some comfortable workout leggings and you’re ready to go.

 Just 30 minutes of walking, five times a week, can have a huge impact on your health.
 Incorporating different paces, speeds and even elements such as lunges and squats into your walk, can also be an effective way to help the pounds fall away.